pact-foundation/pact-js/CONTRIBUTING.md

 # Contributing

 We love contributors!
-Pact-js is maintained and contrbuted to by developers just like you.
+Pact-js is maintained and contributed to by developers just like you.

 We have a development channel in the pact-foundation [slack] (`#pact-js-development`).